Open-Source-Issue/ShoeNest/README.md

 ## Coming Soon
 Keep an eye out for exciting developments!
 Shoenest is gearing up for new initiatives, so stay tuned for updates.

-**Note:** This README is a work in progress, reflecting our journey as we evolve.
+**Note:** This README is a  in progress, reflecting our journey as we evolve.
 Check back for the latest on Shoenest!